colemickens/platform2-sommelier/chromeos-config/README.md

                 This replaces the `CROS_FIRMWARE_BUILD_MAIN_RW_IMAGE` ebuild
                 variable.

+        *   `mapping`: (optional): Used to determine the model/sub-model for a particular device.
+There can be any number of mappings.
+At present only a `sku-map` is allowed.
+            *   `sku-map`: Provides a mapping from SKU ID to model/sub-model.
+                One of `simple-sku-map` or `single-sku` must be provided.
+                `smbios-name-match` is needed only if the family supports models which have SKU ID conflicts and needs the SMBIOS name to disambiguate them.
+This is common when migrating legacy boards to unified builds, but may also occur if the SKU ID mapping is not used for some reason.
+                *   `smbios-name-match` (optional) Indicates the smbios name that this table mapping relates to.
+This map will be ignored on models which don't have a matching smbios name.
+                *   `simple-sku-map` (optional): Provides a simple mapping from SKU (an integer value) to model / sub-model.
+Each entry consists of a sku value (typically 0-255) and a phandle pointing to the model or sub-model.
+                *   `single-sku` (optional): Used in cases where only a single model is supported by this mapping.
+In other words, if the SMBIOS name matches, this is the model to use.
+The value is a phandle pointing to the model (it cannot point to a sub-model).

 *   `models`: Sub-nodes of this define models supported by this board.

     *   `<model name>`: actual name of the model being defined, e.g. `reef` or